2006–07 FC Vaslui season

 The 2006–07 season was FC Vaslui's 5th season of its existence, and its second in a row in Liga I. With only 8 players from the previous season, FC Vaslui started the season with a new coach, and without a sponsor.
 A few players from the relegated FCM Bacău, were signed, with also a few foreign players.
 The new coach was Gheorghe Mulţescu.
 The team started very bad, and it seemed the previous season, will repeat.
 However, after a 1–1 draw with Poli Iasi, Mulţescu was sacked and the new coach was named Viorel Hizo.
 Also, in the same time, Adrian Porumboiu revealed, that he did not leave FC Vaslui, and he was sponsoring it in secret.
 Hizo made one of the strongest team, in that moment, taking the team, from 17th place, to 7th place in the end of the first half of the season.
 But because the most important two players left the team, in the winter break Marius Croitoru and Viorel Frunză, the team did not play as same as the end of the first half of the season.
-In the end, FC Vaslui finished 8th in Liga I. Adrian Porumboiu wanted Hizo to be the team manager in the next season, but because of the team's poor infrastructure, he decided to leave FC Vaslui, for Ceahlaul.
+FC Vaslui finished 8th in the league table.
+Adrian Porumboiu wanted Hizo to be the team manager in the next season, but because of the team's poor infrastructure, he decided to leave FC Vaslui, for Ceahlaul.